Ring Alarm vs SimpliSafe

 - Better app capabilities: Anyone who uses Ring can control their system remotely and receive push notifications, unlike SimpliSafe.

-- Minimalist system: The Ring Alarm Security Kit is only made up of five pieces.
+- Minimalist system: The Ring Alarm Security Kit we bought is only made up of five pieces, although there are also 10 or 14-piece kits available and you can add as many sensors as you want.

 - More affordable prices: At $10 a month for professional monitoring and cellular backup, Ring Alarm has some of the lowest prices around.